chrisekelley/phonegap-couchbase-android/README.md

 ## Kudos to Kevin Malakoff

-I’m using the android portion of the code from [phonegap-couchbase-xplatform](https://github.com/kmalakoff/phonegap-couchbase-xplatform).
+I'm using the android portion of the code from [phonegap-couchbase-xplatform](https://github.com/kmalakoff/phonegap-couchbase-xplatform).
 Android Couchapps that use views currently do not work in the emulator, but they do work on the device:

 https://groups.google.com/d/msg/mobile-couchbase/Lk_1eafr1pI/wSdv1YkSoYIJ